JonathanHoffmann/BukkitRandomMOTD/README.md

 # BukkitRandomMOTD
 Randomly sends a new MOTD everytime.
+The MOTD (Message of the day) is the text that appears in the server description in the Multiplayer screen.
+Examples are provided when generating the config.
+Just change it and keep the style of seperation between items.

+For text styling, consult a list like this one: https://htmlcolorcodes.com/minecraft-color-codes/

 | Color                       | Code | Hex     |